Angela Davis: Postgraduate work

 Marcuse had moved to a position at the University of California, San Diego, and Davis followed him there after her two years in Frankfurt.
 Davis traveled to London to attend a conference on "The Dialectics of Liberation".
 The black contingent at the conference included the Trinidadian-American Stokely Carmichael and the British Michael X. Although moved by Carmichael's rhetoric, Davis was reportedly disappointed by her colleagues' black nationalist sentiments and their rejection of communism as a "white man's thing".

 She joined the Che-Lumumba Club, an all-black branch of the Communist Party USA named for revolutionaries Che Guevara and Patrice Lumumba, of Cuba and Congo, respectively.

 Davis earned a master's degree from the University of California, San Diego, in 1968.
-She earned a doctorate in philosophy at the Humboldt University in East Berlin.
+She completed some work for a PhD at the University of California, San Diego around 1970 but never received a degree because her manuscripts were confiscated by the FBI.
+Instead, two years later, she received three honorary doctorates: In August 1972 from Moscow State University, and from the University of Tashkent during that same visit, and in September 1972 from the Karl-Marx University in Leipzig, Germany.
+In 1981, she returned to Germany to continue working on her PhD.

-Professor at University of California, Los Angeles, 1969–70
+Professor at the University of California, Los Angeles, 1969–70

 Beginning in 1969, Davis was an acting assistant professor in the philosophy department at the University of California, Los Angeles (UCLA).
 Although both Princeton and Swarthmore had tried to recruit her, she opted for UCLA because of its urban location.
-At that time she was known as a radical feminist and activist, a member of the Communist Party USA, and an affiliate of the Los Angeles chapter of the Black Panther Party.
+At that time, she was known as a radical feminist and activist, a member of the Communist Party USA, and an affiliate of the Los Angeles chapter of the Black Panther Party.

+Davis had previously joined the Communist Party in 1968 and had become a member of the Black Panther Party, working with a branch of the Black Panther Party in Los Angeles where she directed political education.
+When Black Panther Party leadership determined that party members could not also be affiliated with other parties, Davis retained her Communist Party membership although she continued to work with the Black Panther Party.